technicalpickles/jeweler/README.markdown

       puts "Jeweler not available.
 Install it with: sudo gem install technicalpickles-jeweler -s http://gems.github.com" end

 The yield object here, `gemspec`, is a `Gem::Specification` object.
-See the [GemSpec reference](http://www.rubygems.org/read/chapter/20) for the full details on `Gem::Specification`.
+See the [Customizing your project's gem specification](http://wiki.github.com/technicalpickles/jeweler/customizing-your-projects-gem-specification) for more details about how you can customize your gemspec.

 ## Using to start a new project